BogdanLata/BogdanLata.github.io/_projects/1_project.md

 (0.1796322, 7)
 (0.1228949, 13)
 So the maximum probability is p(7)~0.179632 and the minimum probability (out of the numbers from 10 to 39) is p(13)~0.1228949
-For the three dice case, the least likely case is p(16)~0.075185
+For the three dice case, the least likely case (out of the numbers from 10 to 39) is p(16)~0.075185

 Here is the Python code for two dice case: